Class CollectionFindCursor<T, TRaw>

 • Overview

-• This is only applicable when using vector search, and will be ignored if the cursor is not using vector search.
+✏️Note: This is only applicable when using vector search, and is ignored otherwise.

-Note: this method does NOT mutate the cursor; it simply returns a new, uninitialized cursor with the given new setting.
+🚨Important: This method does NOT mutate the cursor; it returns a new cursor with the new sort vector settings.

 Parameters